 Background of the Outer Banks Brewing Station

-The Outer Banks Brewing Station began as a concept in 1992 while the founders, Eric Reece and Aubrey Davis were Peace Corps volunteers alongside Tina Mackenzie in Thailand.
+The Outer Banks Brewing Station restaurant and brewery began as a concept in 1992 while the founders, Eric Reece and Aubrey Davis were Peace Corps volunteers alongside Tina Mackenzie in Thailand.
 Aubrey had grown up spending summers at his grandparents’ place on the Outer Banks, and felt it was the perfect place to start a brew pub.
+The Outer Banks Brewing station is now a staple in the OBX restaurant landscape.

 Eric and Aubrey had developed an interest in home brewing, and Eric worked at a brewery with Scott Meyer in Berkeley, California.
 As their concept grew, they envisioned an environmentally friendly restaurant that celebrated the uniqueness of the Outer Banks and its history.
 The Brewing Station sits at the site of the original JK’s, very popular and unique in its day.
 They have tried to stay true to their original idea: